dynamsoft-docs/barcode-reader-docs/parameters/reference/expected-barcodes-count.md

 # ExpectedBarcodesCount

-`ExpectedBarcodesCount` is a parameter to control the number of barcodes expected to be detected.
+`ExpectedBarcodesCount` determines the number of barcodes expected to be detected.
 It is defined as below:

 | Value Type | Value Range | Default Value | Template Structure Type |
 | ---------- | ----------- | ------------- | ----------------------- |